chinzistor/StreamerQnA/README.md

 For configuration read [config.md](/README/config.md).
 It explains every option with great detail.

+If you'd like to see what people have suggested for the system, check [suggestions.md](/README/suggestions.md).

 ### How it works
 When you load in the [dock](/dashboard.html) into OBS it is going to launch a Twitch chatbot based on the configuration you configured in the **Configuration/Bot** page within the dashboard.